bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     revarrow  (0,0)--(3,4)  (2,2)[h:4]
     dblarrow  (0,0)--(3,4)  (2,2)[h:4]

-However, for other operations such as 'drawlinesegarc', then the 'arrowhead' should be set for the style, which is an integer that is follows:
+However, for other operations such as 'drawanglearc', then the 'arrowhead' should be set for the style, which is an integer that is follows: